Is Loss of Housekeeping Capacity Something that Injured Parties Can Be Compensated for in British Columbia?

 In general, Part VII provides for disability benefits payable to for reasonable expenses incurred by the injured party to hire a person to perform household tasks on the insured’s behalf subject to a maximum amount per week as set out in the applicable schedules.
 These benefits are also time limited to either the period of disability or 104 consecutive weeks, whichever is shorter.
 Thus, in cases where a permanent disability results from an injury, the Part VII benefits generally do not fully compensate an injured party for the entirety of the period of their injury.

 Parties injured in accidents have different options available to them in recovering damages for the injuries suffered, including damages for loss of housekeeping capacity which is a critical component for many injured parties.
-In order to be fully compensated for damages suffered as a result of an accident, including loss of housekeeping capacity, an injured party will most likely have to pursue a tort claim with the assistance of a competent attorney.
+In order to be fully compensated for damages suffered as a result of an accident, including loss of housekeeping capacity, an injured party will most likely have to pursue a tort claim with the assistance of a competent lawyer.
 In the end, this process is most likely to provide an injured party with a full recovery for damages suffered, including loss of housekeeping capacity.